LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 When the hero bumps into a monster or a monster attacks the hero, melee combat occurs.
-The best weapon equipped by each opponent is taken into account for calculating bonus damage.
-The total damage the current hero can potentially inflict is displayed at the bottom of the screen.
-The total damage potential of a monster may change as it finds and picks up new weapons, if it's capable of that.
+The best weapon equipped by each opponent is taken into account, as well as their body parts, for calculating damage.
+The damage the current hero can potentially inflict is displayed at the bottom of the screen.
+The damage potential of a monster may change as it finds and picks up new weapons, if it's capable of that.
 Heroes and monsters running into one another (with the `SHIFT` key) do not inflict damage, but change places.
 This gives the opponent a free blow,